 As if there isn’t already enough uncertainty around what a post-Brexit world might look like, the government has now issued a warning that should the UK leave the EU without a deal, the so-called no-deal Brexit scenario, it’ll have an impact on UK number plates too.

-If you’re one of the hundreds of thousands of Brits who head to Dover or the channel tunnel to get to France for your holidays you now have another thing to think about before you set off.
+If you’re one of the hundreds of thousands of Brits who head to Dover or the channel tunnel to get to France, or anywhere else in Europe for that matter, for your holidays you now have another thing to think about before you set off.

-Number plates displaying both the EU flag and a GB sign will no longer be valid in Europe from 12th April 2019.
+Number plates displaying both the EU flag and a GB sign will no longer be valid in a post-Brexit world.

 Instead, you’ll need to replace your Euro-plate with a number plate that just has the GB sign and not the EU flag.